KennethJAllen/kalman-filter/README.md

 The vector $u_k$ is the optional control input, and $B$ is the control matrix maps the control input $u_k$ from the control space to the state space.
 Similarly, $H$ is the transformation matrix that transforms a state from the state space to the measurement space.

 $w_k$ and $v_k$ are random vectors that represent process and measurement noise respectively.
-They are assumed to have multinormal distributions such that
+They are assumed to be independent of each other and have multinormal distributions such that

 $$
 \begin{align}